HedvigInsurance/react-lifecycle-components/README.md

 ```

 #### Usecase
-When you want to perform a side-effect on mount, like sending a tracking event, starting an animation, or something like that.
+When you want to perform a side-effect on mount, like sending a tracking event 🚀, starting an animation ✨, or something like that.